Qutb Minar complex: Alai Minar

-Alauddin Khalji started building the Alai Minar, after he had doubled the size of Quwwat ul-Islam mosque built before 1300AD.
-He conceived this tower to be two times higher than Qutb Minar in proportion with the enlarged mosque.
+Alauddin Khalji started building the Alai Minar, as part of his planned expansion of Quwwat ul-Islam mosque.
+Its diameter is twice as large as that of the Qutb Minar and was intended to be twice as tall, a staggering 145 m high, which would've made it one of the tallest buildings in the world at the time.
 The construction was however abandoned, just after the completion of the 25 m first-story core; soon after the death of Alauddin in 1316, and never taken up by his successors of Khalji Dynasty.
 The first storey of the Alai Minar, a giant rubble masonry core, still stands today, which was evidently intended to be covered with dressed stone later on.
 Noted Sufi poet and saint of his times, Amir Khusro in his work, Tarikh-i-Alai, mentions Ala-ud-din's intentions to extend the mosque and also constructing another minar.